Fine Chemical

 Subscribe to stay tuned for new web design and latest updates.
 Pioneering engineered microbes and biocatalysts to manufacture sustainable chemicals.
-Let’s do it!

 A naturally occurring blue pigment now called indigoidine, 135 years in the making, now accessible through biotechnology – and it’s history.